-Jenny is serving Thanksgiving dinner to her family.
+Jenny is serving Thanksgiving dinner with her family.
 Her husband asks:

 “Jenny, why are you roasting the turkey cut in half?”